hendrixxD/Zero_0_Hunger/README.md

 # Zero_0_Hunger
 ## group 2 SGD project
-Thank you for allowing us such great an opportunity _"A Shared blueprint for peace and properit for people and the planet, now and into the future"_
+_"A Shared blueprint for peace and properit for people and the planet, now and into the future"_

 ## Is ending world hunger possible?